monsterkodi/kslash/README.md

 Same as the functions of the `path` module but p is `sanitized` and `slashed` first.

-## Doesn't trow
+## Doesn't throw

-All functions return an empty string or null if the provided path is an empty string, null or undefined or if an fs function threw an error.
+All functions return an empty string or null if the provided path is an empty string, null or undefined or if an fs-function throws an error.

 If this is too lax for your taste, or you want to debug your code, you can redefine the function `slash.error`: